 How to Play

 Give the audience a situation and ask them what they would have done differently if they were in that situation.
-AhaSlides offers an open-ended slide option where you can make the Q&A session a little more fun by allowing the audience to share their opinions as a free text.
+AhaSlides offers an open-ended slide option where you can make the Q&A session a little more fun by allowing the audience to share their opinions as free text.

 Idea #6 – Quizzes